Defender of the Crown: Reception

 The first public demonstration of Defender of the Crown occurred at the Los Angeles Commodore Show in September 1986, before its November release, and attracted a huge crowd.
 The game amazed those who saw it for the first time:

 Defender of the Crown became a commercial hit.
 In 1989, Video Games & Computer Entertainment reported that it had been purchased by "almost three-quarters of a million gamers worldwide".
 Sales had surpassed 1 million units by 2001.

 Info gave the Amiga version four stars out of five, stating that its "graphics have set new standards for computer games".
 The magazine praised the "breathtaking" animation and "impressive" color, but hoped that future Cinemaware games would improve on the "adequate" gameplay, which was "the weak link".
 The Australian Commodore Review gave the Commodore 64 version of the game a total score of 96 out of 100, while Commodore User said that it was "totally brilliant and one of the best games to date on the 64."
 Computer Gaming World praised the Amiga version of Defender of the Crowns graphics and animation, calling the game "a showcase program to demonstrate the power of the Amiga to your friends."
 Although the gameplay was not as complex as other strategy games of the time, the reviewer was still exceptionally pleased with Cinemaware's first game.
 That year the magazine gave Defender of the Crown a special award for "Artistic Achievement in a Computer Game", but in 1990 and 1993, surveys of wargames in the magazine gave the game two-plus stars out of five.Compute! also stated that Defender of the Crown effectively demonstrated the Amiga's graphics, but stated that its gameplay was oversimplified.
 CU Amiga stated that "there are not many areas in which Defender of the Crown could be improved ... the graphics are sophisticated with lush colours and visual effects."
-Amiga Format were less kind to the CD rerelease of the game, stating that it "hasn't stood the test of time simply because the gameplay is somewhat weak."The One magazine in 1991 rated the game four out of five stars for the Amiga, Atari ST and PC.
+Amiga Format were less kind to the CD rerelease of the game, stating that it "hasn't stood the test of time simply because the gameplay is somewhat weak."
+Power Unlimited gave the CD-i version a score of 87% writing: "Defender of the Crown is a very varied game.
+All sorts of things come your way, including tactics, action and romance.
+Graphically it is also beautifully put together.
+Too bad it runs quite slowly, like many other CD-I games."The One magazine in 1991 rated the game four out of five stars for the Amiga, Atari ST and PC.
 In 1996, Computer Gaming World declared Defender of the Crown the 92nd-best computer game ever released.